Casehero

 Blockbuster vs. Netflix

-Blockbuster and Netflix can both be considered as radical innovators of their time.
-Blockbuster was the place where people could rent movies for a limited time, face late fees if not returned on time, and not always sure whether the picked videos would be of customers’ taste (Downes & Nunes, 2013).
+Blockbuster and Netflix can both be considered radical innovators of their time.
+Blockbuster was the place where people could rent movies for a limited time, face late fees if not returned on time, and not always be sure whether the picked videos would be to customers’ taste (Downes & Nunes, 2013).

 In the first phase, Netflix mailed DVDs or CDs through the US delivery services, which is an incremental innovation since they built upon the existing products of Blockbuster, but they improved the service.